In This Section

 Preventing Protocol Deviations:

 Good protocol writing anticipates where problems might occur; flexibility is added to avoid protocol deviations.
 In particular, there should be a reason for each inclusion and exclusion criteria and these criteria should be adhered to rigidly.
-Study visit windows and and blood draw windows should be wide enough to prevent inadvertent protocol deviations when subjects can't keep visit appointments.
+Study visit windows and blood draw windows should be wide enough to prevent inadvertent protocol deviations when subjects can't keep visit appointments.
+The research regulations (e.g. 21 CFR 56) require that, changes in approved research, during the period for which IRB approval has already been given, may not be initiated without IRB review and approval except when necessary to eliminate apparent immediate hazards to the subject.

-Minor deviations can occur frequently during the course of a research study.
-For example, subjects may fail to show up for a scheduled clinic visits or it may be difficult to get all of the required blood samples at the specified times for a PK study.
-Although these are protocol deviations, the IRB considers them to be minor because they cause no harm and have no potential to cause harm to the research subject or others.
-Major deviations, on the other hand, are events that cause or could cause harm to subjects or others or that affect the fidelity of the research.
-Major deviations require prompt reporting as Unanticipated Problems.
-Minor deviations can be briefly summarized and reported with the next continuing review.
-For example: "5 subjects had visits one day outside the study window because these visits would have been on a Sunday."
+Deviations that don’t require prompt reporting can occur frequently during the course of a research study.
+For example, subjects may fail to show up for a scheduled clinic visit or it may be difficult to get all of the required blood samples at the specified times for a PK study.
+Although these are protocol deviations, they usually cause no harm and have no potential to cause harm to the research subject or others.
+Such deviations can be submitted to the IRB at the time of continuing review when continuing reviews are required (e.g. “5 subjects had visits one day outside the study window because these visits would have been on a Sunday.”).
+They can be tracked and documented internally by the investigators, but not submitted to the IRB, when continuing reviews are not required.

 • produce actual harm to a participant or others (an AE);